 There are a number of emergency contraceptive products available to women in Atlanta, each working in different ways.
 Some emergency contraceptive products, like a Copper Intrauterine Device (IUD), require placement by medical professionals.
 Others, like morning-after pills, don’t require a prescription.
 Our licensed medical professionals can help you learn more about your options and what might be right for you.

 How effective is emergency contraception like the morning-after pill?

 The effectiveness of the morning-after pill or another form of emergency contraception depends on a variety of factors, including how soon you take it after unprotected sex and if you are currently taking any other medications.
 The licensed medical professionals at our Atlanta clinics can offer more information and answer your questions about emergency contraception.

 I’ve used emergency contraception but I’m still having pregnancy symptoms.
 What now?

-The Women’s Clinic of Atlanta offers medical services and evidence-based education about all options related to an unplanned or unwanted pregnancy, including abortion, adoption, and parenting; per the Medical Director, the Women’s Clinic of Atlanta offers abortion screening and advanced abortion screening.
+The Women’s Clinic of Atlanta offers medical services and evidence-based education about all options related to an unplanned or unwanted pregnancy, including abortion, adoption, and parenting; per the Medical Director, the Women’s Clinic of Atlanta offers abortion screening.